 Wind energy has become one of the most popular renewable energy sources available today but is the cost of wind turbines worth it?
 As the demand for green energy continues to grow, so does the number of wind turbines being installed in rural areas around the world.
-But are the impact and costs of wind turbines for rural areas really best for those living nearby?
+But are the impact and cost of wind turbines for rural area really best for those living nearby?

 Let’s take a look at what investing in wind energy means for our rural areas.
 There are advantages as well as disadvantages to the rural area lifestyle.